From 2119b3672db42e596e468a2516cf2e61729e683b Mon Sep 17 00:00:00 2001

 From: Rob Pike bufio.Reader

-does not conflict with io.Reader
+does not conflict with io.Reader.

 -Similarly, the constructor for vector.Vector

--would normally be called NewVector
+-would normally be called NewVector but since

 +Similarly, the function to make new instances of vector.Vector